Phil Shevlin

-Professor Philip B. Shevlin is an American experimental chemist, based primarily at Auburn University.
+Philip B. Shevlin is an American experimental chemist.
+Before his retirement, Shevlin served as the Mosley Professor of Science and Humanities at Auburn University.

-Professor Shevlin is an internationally recognized research scientist.
 His special field of expertise is centered on the chemistry of high energy reactive intermediates.
 These intermediates include atomic carbon, carbenes, monovalent carbon species and other energetic molecules.

-Professor Shevlin is also involved in the synthesis of a variety of carbocyclic and heterocyclic nucleoside analogs.
+Shevlin is also involved in the synthesis of a variety of carbocyclic and heterocyclic nucleoside analogs.